tiprankstipranks

 Our business faces several risks associated with doing business in China

 We source a variety of fabrics, as well as cut and sewn upholstery kits and sewn mattress covers, from a limited number of strategic suppliers in China.
-We also operate four facilities in Shanghai, China.
-The Chinese economy is characterized by extensive state ownership, control, and regulation, and the political, legal, and economic climate in China is fluid and unpredictable.
+We also operate three facilities in Shanghai, China.
+The Chinese economy is characterized by extensive state ownership, control, and regulation, and the political, legal, and economic climates in China can be fluid and somewhat unpredictable.
 Therefore, our business is continually subject to the risk of changes in Chinese laws and regulations that could have an adverse effect on our suppliers and manufacturing operations.
-Any changes in policies governing tariffs, imports and exports, taxation, inflation, economic sanctions and export controls, environmental regulations, foreign currency exchange rates, the labor market, property, network security, intellectual property, and financial regulations could have an adverse effect on our business.
-Further, the Chinese legal system is continuing to develop and evolve, and the enforcement of rules and regulations is not always consistent or uniform.
-Moreover, any potential civil unrest, natural disasters, or other threats could disrupt or increase the costs of operating in China.
+Any changes in policies governing tariffs, imports and exports, taxation, inflation, economic sanctions and export controls, environmental regulations, foreign currency exchange rates, the labor market, property, network security, intellectual property, or financial regulations could have an adverse effect on our business.
+Further, the enforcement of applicable laws, rules and regulations in China may not always be consistent or uniform relative to other jurisdictions.
+Moreover, any natural disasters, or other threats or disruptions could inhibit our operations in China or increase our costs of operating there.
 The Chinese economy poses additional risks to our business, including fluctuating rates of inflation and currency exchange rates, a declining labor force participation rate, and rising employee wages.
-In addition, changes in the political climate or trade policy of the United States, such as increased duties, tariffs, or U.S. restrictions on Chinese imports, may adversely affect our business.
-Our ability to operate in China has also been adversely affected by the COVID-19 pandemic, and may in the future be negatively affected by additional surges in the coronavirus or other diseases.
-For example, during the COVID-19 pandemic, China from time to time enforced broad lock-downs which affected our ability to timely produce and ship products and affected the ability of our third-party suppliers and their supply chain to timely deliver products and materials.
+In addition, further changes in the political climate or trade policy of the U.S., such as re-imposed or increased duties, tariffs, or U.S. restrictions on Chinese imports, may adversely affect our business.
+The Chinese government recently imposed certain reciprocal tariffs on products imported from the U.S. in response to certain trade action by the U.S. Those tariff rates have since been paused and/or reduced, but those tariffs and any additional tariffs or related measures could have a material adverse impact on our third-party suppliers and their supply chains as well as our ability to operate in China.
+Our ability to operate in China was adversely affected by the COVID-19 pandemic, and may in the future be negatively affected by additional instances of the coronavirus or other diseases.
+For example, during the COVID-19 pandemic, China from time to time enforced broad lock-downs which affected our ability to timely produce and ship products and affected the ability of our third-party suppliers and their supply chains to timely deliver products and materials.
 Any of the risks associated with our Chinese operations and sources could cause unanticipated increases in operating costs or disruptions in business, which could negatively affect our ultimate financial results.

 Capital Markets - Risk 1